ytkoka/CloudWatch-Dashboard-for-AWS-WAF/README.md

 * CloudWatch Logs store size
 * Number of CloudWatch Logs insights queries
 * CloudWatch Logs insights query data ranges
+* Number of Lambda invocations (If you use the custom widget)
+* Contributor Insights Rule and Matched Log Events (If you use Contributor Insights)

 Please see the [CloudWatch pricing page](https://aws.amazon.com/cloudwatch/pricing/) to estimate the dashboard cost.